 Cassandra Stiltner

 “The City of Denver made a complete dick move to renege on a tax payment plan they offered that provided a January 20 due date,” reads the defiant message in all caps.
 “We are officially over and inconsolable about the betrayal.”

-The bakery, which began as an online business in 2005, opened its brick-and-mortar location on Sixth Avenue in 2010, next to the Truffle Cheese Shop (which incidentally also closed earlier this year after being seized for unpaid taxes).
-It offers a range of cakes, pies, pastries, cookies, and cupcakes, available both as online pickup orders or in-store purchases.
-It was also a 2013 Best of Denver winner for its coffee cake.
+The bakery, which began as an online business in 2005, opened its brick-and-mortar location on Sixth Avenue in 2010, next to the Truffle Cheese Shop (which closed earlier this year after being seized for unpaid taxes).
+It’s offered a range of cakes, pies, pastries, cookies and cupcakes, available both as online pickup orders or in-store purchases; it was a 2013 Best of Denver winner for its coffee cake.

-The bakery is known for accommodating special requests and personalized orders for occasions such as wedding cakes, parties, and, of course, holiday seasonal fare.
+The bakery has also become known for accommodating special requests and personalized orders for occasions such as wedding cakes, parties and, of course, holiday seasonal fare.
 That includes vibrantly decorated Christmas sugar cookie trays and gingerbread cookies, a Hanukkah sugar cookie decorating kit, and “confetti cookies” and a “clock strikes midnight” cake for New Year’s.

+Cassandra Stiltner